Philosophy, Spirituality and Meditation

 The spiritual vision of yoga is that all of life is interconnected at a deep level via consciousness and nature.
 In our hearts we perhaps sense this at certain times but not others.
 Meditation is one way that can help deepen this sense of connection which will support us to live with more care, love and compassion for ourselves, others and all of life.

 The formal practice of meditation can reduce stress and facilitate a steady sense of ease within ourselves.
 It can give us greater insight into the patterns of feelings, emotions and thoughts that determine our lives; and how we might live with greater ease and awareness in relation to these.
 The relatively simple, but not necessarily easy, act of observing and understanding our mind/body processes in meditation can be transformative in terms of how we understand ourselves and relate to life.

-Teaching yoga philosophy
+Teaching yoga history and philosophy

 I teach the yoga history and philosophy module for the London Yoga Teacher Training Group and Intelligent Yoga Teacher Training - both these courses runnning in London .
 I enjoy teaching this subject and am available to teach this module on other yoga teacher training courses, workshops or CPD events for yoga teachers.
 If you are interested please e mail or text or phone 07915 650106.